 Wandering dogs and cats

-If you have found an animal wandering your neighbourhood, or need advice on what to do about your neighbour's dog or cat entering your property contact us for advice.
+If an animal is wandering in your neighbourhood, or your neighbour's pet entering your property, you can contact us for advice.

 If you cannot locate the owner of a dog or cat walking around your neighbourhood, please contact us.